 Chipotle keeps the ingredients in their recipes simple and they’re transparent about it.
 On their website, they list the ingredients for their carnitas as: pork, bay leaf, salt, black pepper, thyme, juniper berries, sunflower oil.
 Sounded easy enough until it came time to find juniper berries.
-After a bit of Google research, I found that a suitable juniper berry substitute is mince a small sprig of rosemary in lieu of each juniper berry OR add a large rosemary sprig to the dish and remove it at the end of cooking.
+After a bit of Google research, I found that a suitable juniper berry substitute is a small minced sprig of rosemary in lieu of each juniper berry OR add a large rosemary sprig that’s removed at the end of cooking.
 I went with the latter.

-While the rosemary stays whole on the spring, I didn’t leave the thyme leaves on their spring, I removed them after taking the pic.
 You can use dried thyme if you don’t have fresh.
 I did something you shouldn’t do.
 I put the rosemary on top of the pork and let it cook.
 As a result, I ended up picking out what looked like black sticks (cooked rosemary) from the meat.
-Don’t put the rosemary spring on top of the pork, just add it to the slow cooker on the side.
+Don’t put the rosemary sprig on top of the pork, just add it to the slow cooker on the side.